Brela is a small Croatian tourist destination located between Makarska and Omis. It is famous for its fabulous beaches and beautiful coast.

 How did I arrive in Brela

 I went there by car from Split.
 I used local road D8.
-The trip was pleasant, just as expected when driving on this road with many beautiful sights.
-Fortunately for me, there was no high traffic while I was driving.
+The trip was pleasant, just as expected when driving on the road with many beautiful sights.
+Fortunately for me, there was no high traffic.

-I left my car a few hundred meters away from the centre of the place.
+I left my car a few hundred meters away from the centre of the village.
 The parking price was 2.5 euros/hour.

 My impressions of Brela

 I loved Brela at first sight.
-I can say this place is unique among other Croatian tourist destinations.
-The uniqueness of Brela lies in its calmness.
-I can't think of the place where I could feel that people are so relaxed.
-I had a feeling like there is no clock, no obligations, no stress.
-I wonder if people feel that way in paradise.
-There was no disturbing sounds, no hurry, just a simple beauty of the relationship between nature and man.
+I can say it is unique among Croatian tourist destinations.
+I can't think of a destination where I could feel that people are so relaxed.
+I had a feeling that there is no clock, no obligations, and no stress.
+There were no disturbing sounds, no hurry, just a simple beauty of the relationship between nature and man.

-The main reason for my fascination with Brela is the natural beauty of this place.
+The main reason for my fascination with Brela is the natural beauty of the place.
 Brela features more than 7 kilometres of the beautiful coast.
-Just near the coast there many trees which contribute to the soothing atmosphere and beauty of the place.
+Just near the coast, there are many trees which contribute to the soothing atmosphere.

 The next reason was the lack of cars and the crowd.
-Most of the coast is not accessible by car, which is actually great because people don't have to hassle with cars why enjoying their walks.
+Most of the coast is not accessible by car, which is actually great because people don't have to hassle with cars while enjoying their walk near the sea.

 Things to do in Brela

 The centre of life in Brela is its coast.
-It's a place of romantic and family walks, entertainment and fun.
-It's also a great place for jogging and biking if you avoid crowded part of the season.
+It's a spot of romantic and family walks, entertainment and fun.
+It's also a great place for jogging and biking if you avoid the crowded parts of the tourist season.